dylanfisher/forest/README.md

 - [ ] nested forms are cumbersome at laptop size.
 It should be easier to rearrange nested items.
 - [ ] add ability to insert nested form items in between other nested items.
 - [ ] do something more useful with the admin#show view
-- [ ] more robust filter pattern for index views, and ability to select by multiple filters + search, and retain these filters when navigating between records
 - [ ] email confirmations for user related actions
 - [ ] versioning option for data associated pages, settings, menus, etc.
 - [ ] version diff UI like wordpress?